qmi03/hpc-mpi-rma-report/src/report/c1/index.typ

 synchronization algorithms and proposing methods for their deployment on current high-performance computing systems.

+@scope narrows down the project's focus, the scope includes exploring key HPC concepts, studying MPI-3 and C++11 threading features, and implementing a simple barrier synchronization algorithm using the hybrid programming model.
+This aims to equip the author with new concepts before tackling the research objectives.

 The project report structure, outlined in @structure, provides a clear roadmap for the research.
 The document is organized into six chapters, progressing from foundational concepts to detailed algorithm proposals, experimental results, and